 2. Select one organizational unit of the company to serve as a pilot site.
 This unit may be one plant, one large department, one product line, etc.

 3. Discuss the objectives of the study with the key people in the organization, particularly those in the accounting function.
 Two objectives are paramount...Determine the size of the quality problem and identify specific projects for improvement.

-4. Collect whatever cost data are conveniently available from the accounting system .
+4. Collect the convenient accounting system cost data.
 Use this information to gain management support to make a full cost of quality study.

 5. The proposal should provide for a task force of all concerned parties.
-The task force will identify the work activities that contribute to the cost of poor quality.
+The task force identifies the work activities that contribute to the cost of poor quality.
 Use work records, job descriptions, flowcharts, interviews, and brainstorming to identify these activities.

-6. Publish a draft of the categories defining the cost of quality.
+6. Publish a draft of the categories which defines the cost of quality.
 Secure comments and revise.

 7. Finalize the definitions and secure management approval.

 8. Assign responsibility for data collection and report preparation.

 9. Collect and summarize the data.
 Ideally, this should be done by accounting.